Gabriel-P-Langlois/nyu_cs101_course_material_F2023/slides/object-orientation.md

 --

-- With imperative programming, we instruct the computer **how** to solve tasks.
+- With imperative programming, we tell the computer **how** to solve tasks.

 --